This is a list of former and possible future numbered highways in Kentucky - plus some assorted odds and ends.

 Crittenden 2002 - Ran from near Crayne, to Chapel Hill, and about to Marion city limits.

-Carter 1994 - The Grayson leg of the AA Highway was at first numbered KY 694 and is now KY 9.
+Carter 1994 - The Grayson leg of the AA Highway was at first numbered KY 694 and became KY 9.

 Hardin 1994 - Main Street in West Point before becoming Biz US 31W.

 McLean 2005 - Ran southwest off KY 138 west of Rumsey.

 Marshall 1997 - Appears to have been P-shaped.
 Not pee-shaped, but P-shaped.
 From its start near Briensburg, KY 963 (Moors Camp Highway) ran for 4 miles, intersected with itself, and ran a loop for 4 miles through some subdivisions along Kentucky Lake.

 Logan 2000 - This was Loy Moore Road but was reduced to just a tiny bridge on that road in 1991.